Deadly shooting rocks Beirut as tensions over blast probe erupt | Law-Order

 Hezbollah has led calls for Bitar's removal, accusing him of bias.
 On Wednesday, Geagea rejected what he described as any submission to "intimidation" by Hezbollah over Bitar, calling on Lebanese to be ready for peaceful strike action if the "other side" tried to impose its will by force.

-The violence is the worst since 2008 when followers of the Sunni-led government fought battles in Beirut with gunmen loyal to Hezbollah which took the streets until the government rescinded decisions affecting Hezbollah, including taking steps against a telecommunications network operated by the group.
+The violence is the worst since 2008, when followers of the Sunni-led government fought battles in Beirut with gunmen loyal to Hezbollah.
+Hezbollah took the streets until the government rescinded decisions affecting the group, including steps against a telecommunications network it operated.
 (Reporting By Maha El Dahan, Alaa Kanaan, Laila Bassam, Mohamed Azakir, Tom Perry; Writing By Tom Perry; Editing by John Stonestreet and Samia Nakhoul)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)